Wimmics/olivaw/docs/commands.md

 * the syntax
 * the OWL constraints violation (each constraint that exists in OWL RL)

 These differents test can have different errors.
-To see these errors in details, check the [test resources file](../olivaw/constants/tests-resources.json)
+To see these errors in details, check the [test documentation](./tests.md#22-data-tests) and the [test resources file](../olivaw/constants/tests-resources.json)

 This command will output two files located in the `.acimov/output/` folder: